I’ve been thinking (a lot) about how the internet works these days, especially in regards to how I plan on selling my own art online this year.

 A daily painting blog (or simply a blog where you write about your own artwork) allows you to “put yourself out there” and will probably bring in some traffic from the search engines, while an online art portfolio can be a very professional way to present your work to galleries or interested art buyers.

-Joining a larger online gallery or artist community usually means better management tools and more traffic than if you’re on your own. . . and some options even combine features from all three, like the company I recently co-founded, foliotwist.com.
+Joining a larger online gallery or artist community usually means better management tools and more traffic than if you’re on your own. . . and sometimes, these options combine features from all three types of artist websites.
+For example, Foliotwist, an artists’ website service I recently co-founded, does this.

 But there’s a certain type of art website that I think works the best—and it might not look any different than a regular art blog, at least at a casual glance.